A healthy, properly-functioning blood-brain barrier is critical for optimal brain and mental health.

 Coffee and caffeine can disrupt sleep though, so make sure you don’t drink it later in the day.
 I have my last cup sometime between 10 in the morning and noon.
 If I have it any later than that, it disrupts my sleep.
 You should download the Sleep Cycle app and track how coffee affects your sleep.

-Lastly, it’s important to note that some people simply can’t tolerate coffee.
+It's also important to note that some people simply can’t tolerate coffee.
 This is because most coffee contains low levels of mycotoxins (toxic metabolites produced by mold).

 After living in a moldy home for over one year, I’m extremely sensitive to mold and mycotoxins.
 Kicking Horse Kickass coffee and Bulletproof coffee are the only two coffees I have found so far that don’t make me feel sick.
 I can also tolerate pure caffeine tablets.